About

 Music Journey

-Eric's journey as a concert organist has taken him to international stages across England, Scotland, Germany, Austria, Spain, and his native Hong Kong.
-He has given over 30 organ and piano recitals, with performances at London's iconic St. Paul’s Cathedral and Vienna's Peterskirche earning critical applause.
-He has given recitals by the invitations of international festivals including the International Düsseldorf Organ Festival 2022 and the 3rd International Organ and Sacred Music Festival in Madrid.
-Beyond solo performances, Eric has collaborated with various orchestras, most notably performing the Saint-Saëns "Organ" Symphony with the Royal College of Music Symphony Orchestra under the baton of Sir Antonio Pappano, chief conductor of the London Symphony Orchestra.
-The performance was broadcast on Medici.TV.
-In addition, he was the first organist from Hong Kong to ever perform at the iconic Royal Albert Hall, featuring in the Last Night of the School Proms 2014 and was subsequently interviewed by Leicester Mercury.
+Eric's journey as a concert organist has taken him to international stages across England, Scotland, Germany, Austria, Spain, Italy, and mainland China, most notably performing at London's iconic St. Paul’s Cathedral, Barcelona’s Sagrada Família, and Vienna's Peterskirche earning critical applause.
+He has been invited to give recitals at prestigious festivals including the 71st Settimana Organistica Internazionale in Italy (2024), the International Organ and Sacred Music Festival in Madrid (2023) and the International Düsseldorf Organ Festival in Germany (2022).
+Beyond solo performances, Eric’s orchestral engagements include performing as a soloist under the baton of Sir Antonio Pappano, chief conductor of the London Symphony Orchestra.
+This notable performance of the Saint-Saëns 'Organ' Symphony with the Royal College of Music Symphony Orchestra was broadcast on Medici TV.
+Additionally, Eric was the first organist from Hong Kong to perform at the Royal Albert Hall, featuring in the Last Night of the School Proms 2014, with coverage by Leicester Mercury.
+His diverse achievements have also been recognised in a recent feature in the South China Morning Post.

 Latest